When it comes to financially making the most of your time overseas, learning about Australian expat tax and financial advice topics is important

-Australian expats may be eligible to claim personal super contributions as a tax deduction if they are considered an eligible person as defined in s290-160 of ITAA97.
-One of the key requirements is that the member earns less than 10%# of their income from eligible employment in the year the contribution is made.
+Australian expats may also be eligible to claim personal super contributions as a tax deduction if they are considered an eligible person as defined in s290-160 of ITAA97 and make a contribution into their superannuation account as a concessional contribution.

-For Australian expats, income attributable to employment outside Australia is non-assessable and not counted in this ‘10% test’.
-As such, a non-resident with Australian-sourced income such as rental property income may find it beneficial to claim a tax deduction on personal super contributions.
+A non-resident Australian expat with Australian-sourced income such as rental property income may find it beneficial to claim a tax deduction on personal super contributions.

 If an Australian expat satisfies a condition of release, they can commence a super pension and the tax treatment of the income payments will depend on whether or not they are a resident of a country that has a Double Tax Agreement (DTA) with Australia.